Alleged Central African Republic rebels plead not guilty - WHIZ News

+The men both pleaded not guilty to multiple counts of war crimes and crimes against humanity.
+They face maximum sentences of life imprisonment if convicted.

-Former soccer official Patrice-Edouard Ngaïssona and Alfred Yekatom, a rebel leader known as Rambo, are accused of involvement in atrocities including murder, torture and attacking civilians.
-The charges stem from their roles as senior leaders in a predominantly Christian militia known as the anti-Balaka that engaged in bitter fighting with the mainly Muslim Seleka rebel group in 2013 and 2014.
+Former soccer official Patrice-Edouard Ngaïssona and Alfred Yekatom, a rebel leader known as Rambo, are accused of involvement in crimes including murder, torture and attacking civilians.
+The charges stem from their roles as senior leaders in a predominantly Christian militia known as the anti-Balaka that engaged in bitter fighting with the mainly Muslim Seleka rebel group and its perceived supporters in 2013 and 2014.

 “I reject all the charges that you have laid against me,” Yekatom said.
 Ngaïssona told Presiding Judge Bertram Schmitt: “I do not recognize myself in the charges brought against me.
 I am not guilty.”